-How To Heat Your Home Without Heating The Planet
+How To Heat Your Home Without Heating The Planet - Chatelaine

 Heating your home with fossil fuels doesn’t just keep you warm—it creates emissions that warm the planet.
-Home heating is Canada’s second-largest contributor to greenhouse gas emissions.
+Home heating is Canada's largest source of residential greenhouse gas emissions.
 The good news: there’s a more environmentally conscious option that can help you save energy, shrink your carbon footprint, and build Canada’s resilience to a changing climate and fluctuating fuel prices.
 Here’s what you need to know about switching from a gas furnace to a heat pump—and why you should consider it.

 When the temperature plunges, energy use skyrockets.
 Here in Canada, where the winters are long and harsh, home heating accounts for 62 percent of residential energy use.
 And most Canadian homes are heated with fossil fuels: in 2018, 52.5 percent of Canada’s residential heating was produced by natural gas.
 Along with coal, propane, and heating oil, Canadians burn a lot of fossil fuels for heat.